Accio/accio.github.io/_posts/2026-04-01-GymnasiumMuttenz.md

 ---
 layout: post
 title: Interdisciplinarity in industrial research and in everyday life
-category: AMIDD
+category: Talk
-tags: teaching training
+tags: teaching training talk
 ---

 I had the pleasure to share some personal anecdotes and learning with teachers at the Gymnasium Muttenz in Basel-Land.
 The slides: [Interdisziplinarität in der Industrieforschung und im Alltag]({{ site.url }}/assets/pdf/2026-04-GymnasiumFMSMuttenz.pdf).